Knuth-Plass Justified Text on the Web

 3. CSS Typographic Levers

-With glyph scaling and letter spacing enabled, each box item gains additional stretch/shrink capacity, allowing the optimizer to distribute adjustments across many small, imperceptible changes rather than concentrating them in word gaps.
-The quality comparison in Section 5 quantifies this: with levers, demerits drop by ~1,000× compared to CSS justification, versus 3–70× without them.
+Without glyph scaling and letter spacing, the optimizer’s only flexibility is word spacing, and when word spacing alone cannot achieve a good adjustment ratio, the result is lines with visibly uneven gaps.
+With all three levers enabled, each word gains additional stretch/shrink capacity, allowing the optimizer to distribute adjustments across many small, imperceptible changes rather than concentrating them in word gaps.
+The quality comparison in Section 5 quantifies this: spacing evenness improves from σ≈11.8% (CSS greedy) to σ≈4.2% (KP + levers), roughly 3× more even word spacing across lines.

 4. Performance Benchmark